 Augustine’s solution is to distinguish between two distinct things about my future decisions that God might focus on.
 On the one hand, God might focus on and foresee my actions, in which case it looks as though my actions are already causally fixed on the timeline.
-On the other hand, however, God might focus on and foresee what my choice will be, what mental decision I make.
+On the other hand, however, God might focus on and foresee what my choice will be, what mental decision I make that motivates me to act in a certain way.
 By foreseeing my choice, God is focusing on a free will decision that will be left to me in the future.
 Thus, God's foreknowledge of my actions is dependent upon what my choice will be, and not on my action itself.
 He explains this here:

 Since God foreknows our will, the very will that he foreknows will be what comes about.
 Therefore, it will be a will, since it is a will that he foreknows.
 And it could not be a will unless it were in our power.
 Therefore, he also foreknows this power.
 It follows, then, that his foreknowledge does not take away my power; in fact, it is all the more certain that I will have that power, since he whose foreknowledge never errs foreknows that I will have it.
 [On Free Choice, 3:3]

 For Augustine, the issue comes down to this.
-Suppose that I somehow foreknew what choice you would make tomorrow at noontime.
+Suppose that I was a wizard and, by looking into a crystal ball, I foreknew what choice you would make tomorrow at noontime.
 Would that necessitate you doing it?
 Clearly not.
 Thus, God’s foreknowledge of your choice does not interfere with your freedom any more than my foreknowledge of your choice would.

 Morality, Proper Desire, Two Cities

 Augustine’s moral philosophy rests on a single theme: desiring all things in their appropriate manner, and reserving our most supreme desire for God.
 Humans have the capacity to desire things with a wide range of intensity, from very low to very high.
 According to Augustine, our human psyches are designed in such a way that the highest intensity of desire should be our ultimate love for God.
-The intensity of our desires for other things—wealth, fame, material goods—should be far less.
+The intensity of our desires for other things should be far less, such as for wealth, fame, material goods.
 Our principal moral task is to make sure that all of our desires are properly ordered, that we desire things in the right way.
 When we fail to do this, our desires become disordered; that is, we desire a lowly thing such as a coat with the intensity that we should otherwise devote to something much higher, even God himself.
 It is this disordered desire that motivates us to do evil: He writes,

 When the miser prefers his gold to justice, it is through no fault of the gold, but of the man; and so with every created thing.
 For though it is good, it may be loved with an evil as well as with a good love: it is loved rightly when it is loved with proper order; evilly, when disordered.
 [City of God, 15:22]